DrStef/Deep-Learning-and-Digital-Signal-Processing-for-Environmental-Sound-Classification/README.md

  - we test mel-spectrograms and wavelet transforms. <br>

  We will train a Convolution Neural Network with grayscale spectrograms and scalograms.
 We target an accuracy >>90 %. </b>
- When tests with the most effective methods are completed, we will run predictions with various audio clips downloaded from Youtube.
+ When tests with the most effective CNN algorithm implementation are completed, we will run predictions with various audio clips downloaded from Youtube.
+And eventually update hyperparameters.

 ## ESC-10 Type of sounds/noises
 <br>